-APPENDIX 1: EVALUATON EXAMPLE
+APPENDIX 1: EXAMPLE OF EVALUATON FOR BEST VALUE SOLICITATION

 Once the technical evaluation criteria have been determined, values must be assigned to the criteria and any sub-criteria.
-In this example, the total available points are 1000, the technical score is 70% of the total or 700 points maximum and cost is 30% or 300 points.
+In this example, the total available points are 100, the technical score is 70% of the total or 70 points maximum and cost is 30% or 30 points.